 Don't change banks or move finances around in your accounts.
 Bank statements from the last two or three months for your accounts (checking, savings, money market, and other assets) will be studied as the lending institution makes decisions regarding your approval.
 To avoid fraud, lenders require clear documentation of how you earn your money and where additional wealth comes from.
 Switching banks or moving finances elsewhere - no matter the purpose - might hinder the documentation of your funds.

-Don't give your FSBO (for sale by owner) seller earnest money, cash in hand.
-Your good faith money does not belong to the seller: it is actually yours until closing.
-Your earnest funds are to be applied to your expenses upon closing; a individual seller might not know this.
-A neutral party, like an attorney can hold your deposit, or you may put it temporarily into a trust account until closing.
-If your transaction fails, your purchase agreement should dictate to whom your earnest money should go.
+Don't give your FSBO (for sale by owner) seller a "good faith" deposit, made out directly to him.
+Until the sale is complete, the good faith money actually belongs to you.
+Any good faith funds are to go toward your expenses upon closing; some individual sellers may not know this.
+Get an attorney or other neutral person who will hold the money or place it in a trust account until closing.
+If your transaction fails, the purchase contract should specify to whom this earnest money should go.